- Dew point

 Dry bulb temperature

 The dry bulb temperature is the fancy way of saying what we normal people mean by temperature.
 It is the x-axis at the bottom of the graph and will be seen going upwards.
-You could also say it is read from left to right in the sense that the lines are vertical but going left to right, but when I say “read in this direction” I am referring to the movement of your eyes.
+You could also say it is read from left to right in the sense that the lines are vertical but going left to right.

 Wet bulb temperature

+The wet bulb temperature is traditionally measured by using a thermometer with a water-soaked cloth around it.
+The temperature you get will be affected by the evaporation of water from the cloth.
+If you have 100% relative humidity (blue), the wet bulb temperature (green) will be the same as the dry bulb temperature (orange) because they will both be essentally surrounded by water (Notice the 15°C I have marked for you in light yellow).
 To get a wet bulb temperature reading, either your manual thermohygrometer has to be digitally setup to tell you the wet bulb temperature, or you will have to use one of these old-style whirling hygrometers that have two thermometers in them.
-These readings have diagonal lines that cross towards the bottom right.
+These readings have diagonal (green) lines that cross towards the bottom right and use the (blue) 100% RH line as the base axis.

-Absolute humidity will be running as the y-axis on the right of the chart and will have to be read moving your eyes towards the left along the horizontal plane.
+Absolute humidity will be running as the y-axis on the right of the chart and will have to be read using the pink numbers on the right axis.
+Absolute humidity rfers to the amount of water being "held" in your air.

 The psychrometric chart again in full colour